S3-working-group/s3-practical-guide/docs/all.md

 **_The Principle of Consent_:**

-_**Raise, seek out and resolve objections to decisions and actions,** so that you can reduce the potential for undesirable consequences and discover worthwhile ways to improve._
+_**Raise, seek out and resolve objections to proposals, existing agreements and activity**, to reduce the potential for decisions leading to undesirable consequences and to discover worthwhile ways to improve._

 **_The Principle of Empiricism_:**